 How robust and all-pervading are your company’s internal controls to monitor employee behaviour, even the most senior executives?

 When the role and status of risk management is elevated within the organization, there is a free flow of information in all directions.
 That is up and sideways as well as down and from the very bottom to the top of the organization.

 Encouraging free flow of information within the business is key to ensuring that any issues or circumstances and risks that are known within the organization, but not to the leaders, do not remain hidden from the leaders’ sight.
 Some risks remain unmanaged because employees are afraid of flagging these to their superiors because the manager often refuses to heed warning and advice that something is wrong.

-When bosses refuse to listen, risks remain unrecognized and unmanaged for a long time.
+When senior managers and decision makers are ignorant of intelligent and informed advice, risks remain unrecognized and unmanaged for longer periods than necessary.
 These Unknown Knowns inherently become dangerous and eventually become detrimental to the organization’s performance and reputation.

 Self-deception is often a result of failure to listen to outside perspective, and when this happens, business leaders can only see themselves as in a mirror.
 This often leads to poor decision-making with far-reaching consequences than would have been the case had the leader listened to outside perspective.

 Risk management is not only about looking at the downside, but also at the upside.
 Thus, in order to take advantage of uncertainty and volatility in today’s environment, maximize gains and create value, it is critical that companies move beyond their corporate structures, and adapt more of an “outside-in” perspective when assessing their strategies, challenges and opportunities.